 This comparison is valid in B2B software sales.
-An engaged customer is more likely to buy, and buy fast.
+An engaged customer is more likely to buy and buy fast.
 On the other hand, a losing deal will be long and drawn out where a customer slowly fades out or keeps you in a purgatory of maybes.
 Research from the TAS Group showed that, on average, it takes more than twice as long to lose a deal than it takes to win one.
-Something that helps reduce sales cycle is helping getting the customer truly engaged in the sale as soon as possible.
+Something that helps reduce the sales cycle is helping to get the customer truly engaged in the sale as soon as possible.
 That process starts at pricing.
-One of the most effective ways to shorten the sales cycle is by implementing a CPQ tool to increase customer engagement all the way from quoting to close.
+One of the most effective ways to shorten the sales cycle is by implementing a CPQ tool to increase customer engagement from quote to close.

-Deal velocity is an important metric to measure because it helps calculate the level of engagement the customer has during the buying process but there are a few other things that it can help measure.
+Deal velocity is an important metric to measure because it helps calculate the customer's level of engagement during the buying process.
+Still, there are a few other things that it can help measure.
 Fundamentally, it helps satisfy a developing need for customers: getting a product as soon as possible.
 Amazon has spoiled modern buyers into believing that everything should be readily available.
-Faster closed deals means that the customer can launch faster, helping them realize a faster time-to-value on their purchase.
+Faster closed deals mean that the customer can launch faster, helping them realize a faster time-to-value purchase.
 Not only is it important for the customer, but it also is important for the seller.
-Faster sales means two things: first, it means that you are closing more deals; second, it means that you can spend more time on more complicated deals and prospecting due to the increase in time available.
+Faster sales mean two things: first, it means that you are closing more deals; second, it means that you can spend more time on more complicated deals and prospecting due to the increase in time available.

 Buyers have more information accessible than ever.
-This means that even before a customer engages a Sales rep, they have already conducted research and have created a short list of vendors they want to buy from.
+This means that even before a customer engages a Sales rep, they have already conducted research and have created a shortlist of vendors they want to buy from.
 The modern B2B software buyer may take more time than ever to buy, but it is not 100% buyer-influenced.
-Cien.ai conducted research on a multi-channel customer service business with a huge sales team and found that there are 3 factors that slow down deal velocity:
+Cien.ai researched a multi-channel customer service business with a huge sales team and found that three factors slow down deal velocity:

-CPQ drives customer engagement during the buying process which helps close deals faster and more often.
+CPQ drives customer engagement during the buying process, which helps close deals faster and more often.
 Reps can discuss pricing as soon as the first call and can live-quote with the prospect, which means the customer now gets engaged during the pricing process.
-Especially with businesses with complex offerings, this enables the rep to better explain the value of the product or why certain features are priced a certain way.
-It transforms the way the negotiations process works: whereas before a customer and vendor may have been oppositional forces with no transparency on either end, now there is complete transparency between the customer and buyer all the way from pricing- this helps establish and grow trust.
+Especially with businesses with complex offerings, this enables the rep to explain better the value of the product or why certain features are priced a certain way.
+It transforms the way the negotiations process works: whereas before, a customer and vendor may have been oppositional forces with no transparency on either end, there is complete transparency between the customer and buyer from pricing- this helps establish and grow trust.

-Sales cycles in B2B are lengthening due to miscommunication between vendors and customers and this miscommunication starts as soon as pricing.
-Miscommunication makes losing deals take longer to lose due to the rep forcing a deal to happen and the customer not knowing what value the solution provides for them.
-Something that helps align expectations and increase customer engagement is a modern CPQ tool because it helps transform pricing negotiations into a collaboration which builds trust.
+Sales cycles in B2B are lengthening due to miscommunication between vendors and customers, and this miscommunication starts as soon as pricing.
+Miscommunication makes losing deals take longer due to the rep forcing a deal to happen and the customer not knowing what value the solution provides for them.
+Something that helps align expectations and increase customer engagement is a modern CPQ tool because it helps transform pricing negotiations into a collaboration that builds trust.
 Sometimes, all you need is the right wingman.
 Equip your reps with a modern CPQ tool to enable them to close deals faster!